pathaniqra/demo/README.md

 # demo
-this is my first git Repository.
+this is my first Git Repository.
+Author-Pathan Iqra